 A hard-core small-government conservative, McClintock has taken a libertarian line on marijuana laws.
-Sponsored amendment to stop DOJ from interfering in state adult-use legalization laws.
+A leading House Republican supporter of cannabis reform, he co-sponsored an amendment to stop DOJ from interfering in state adult-use legalization laws.

 Voted for Prop 64.